notsag-dev/pwk/README.md

 We can find potential entry points for XSS by examining a web application and identifying input fields (such as search fields) that accept unsanitized input which is displayed as output in subsequent pages.

+Related encoding:
+- URL encoding: percentage encoding, useful for including non-ascii characters in URLs
+- HTML encoding: encode/escape characters that generally have special meaning in HTML